Table of Contents

 What is staff augmentation?

 Staff augmentation is when a company temporarily adds skilled professionals from an outside source to its existing team.
 These professionals work under the company’s guidance and are treated like part of the internal team, but they are not full-time employees.
+Temporarily add specialists to your team.
+They use your tools and processes; you assign and direct the work daily.

 Benefits of Staff Augmentation: